 The City of Carlsbad has nearly 50 miles of trails, supporting a healthy active lifestyle while protecting and preserving open space for residents to enjoy.
 Find trail locations throughout the city, including trails perfect for a easy scenic stroll, a challenging hike, mountain biking and beautiful views.
 Many trails also provide connections from neighborhoods to shops and local services.

-Find out about upcoming volunteer opportunities, National Trails Day, Lake Calavera Preserve improvements, snake bite tips and more!
+Find out about upcoming volunteer opportunities, bat fun facts, Lake Calavera Preserve improvements, the volunteer appreciation event and more!

 Fire Prevention Reminders on Trails and Open Space

 Due to the prolonged drought, our trails and open space are more vulnerable than ever to fire.
 Please follow these safety regulations and report fires immediately to 9-1-1.
 For non-emergency issues call the Police Department, 760-931-2197.

 No motorized vehicles (CMC 11.32.030(11))

 Get information on recent improvements made at this popular nature preserve or go directly to the FAQ for the project.